cmoynihan221/COM3504/README.md

 4. For the environment variables field, fill in 'DEBUG=week-3.c-socket.io-chat:*'

-5. This should allow for the app to be run on the port number in the console when the run icon is clicked.
+5. This should allow for the app to be run  in the console when the run icon is clicked.
+On the browser, connect to  http://localhost:3000/ to start the app.